ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

   * The client should be able to handle the processing of arbitrary input data from the TCP stream
   *  In TLS 1.3, the use of certain extensions is mandatory
   * Mandatory extensions as specified [here.](https://datatracker.ietf.org/doc/html/rfc8446#section-9.2)  (Supported Groups, Extension - Signature Algorithms, Extension - Supported Versions Extension - Key Share ?)
-  * At least `github.com` supports the above ciphers
+  * At least `github.com` supports the above ciphers for testing purposes
+  * You can use Wireshark to debug your implementation

-Note that the protocol follows mostly the *tag-length-data* principle.
+Note that the protocol follows mostly the *tag-length-value* principle.
-There can be constraints for the size of the tag or length, and **this defines how many bytes the tag or length can take**, while the length itself then defines the amount of subsequent bytes.
+There can be constraints for the size of the tag or length, and **this defines how many bytes the tag or length can take**, while the length itself then defines the number of subsequent bytes.

 Additional requirements:
  * Proper client-side certificate validation (replace the additional certificate validation task with this) (1p)